-Registration with the U.S. Securities and Exchange Commission ("SEC") does not involve supervision of the management or policies of the Fund.
-The Prospectus of the Fund and this SAI omit certain of the information contained in the Registration Statement filed with the SEC.
-Copies of such information may be obtained from the SEC upon payment of the prescribed fee or may be accessed free of charge at the SEC's website at www.sec.gov.
+Registration with the SEC does not involve supervision of the management or policies of the Fund.
+The Prospectus, SAI, shareholder reports, and other information about the Fund are available free of charge on the EDGAR database on the SEC website at www.sec.gov.
+Copies of such information may be obtained from the SEC upon payment of the prescribed fee by electronic request at the following e-mail address: publicinfo@sec.gov.